awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskset.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `TaskDefinition`  <a name="cfn-ecs-taskset-taskdefinition"></a>
 The task definition for the tasks in the task set to use\.
+If a revision isn't specified, the latest `ACTIVE` revision is used\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)